michaelkyu/ddot/README.md

 # The Data-Driven Ontology Toolkit (DDOT)

-The Data-Driven Ontology Toolkit (DDOT) facilitates the inference, analysis, and visualization of biological hierarchies, represented by a data structure called an ontology.
+The Data-Driven Ontology Toolkit (DDOT) facilitates the inference, analysis, and visualization of biological hierarchies using a data structure called an ontology.

+* Open source under MIT license.
 * Supports Python 2.7 or >=3.6.
-* Open source under MIT license
 * Please post any questions or issues to the DDOT forum at https://groups.google.com/forum/#!forum/ontology

 # Documentation